AstroSnout/ot-task/README.md

 Instructions on how to run both of the apps are located in the README files in their respective folders.

-If you plan on running both locally, keep in mind that CORS is a thing, so you would need to disable web security on your browse.
+If you plan on running both locally, keep in mind that CORS is a thing, so you would need to open the front-end app in a [browser that is running without CORS](https://alfilatov.com/posts/run-chrome-without-cors/).
 Otherwise, the front-end app will not be able to send API requests to the API server app.